SRU welcomes Class of 2022: Great in number, greater in strength

 Smallwood developed an interest in computers, particularly video game design, at a young age.
 She was born premature and doctors suggested she use video games to improve her eye coordination.
 It helped that her mother was a computer technician in the U.S. Army.

-"I just started to play video games a lot and I want to make my own video game," said Smallwood, who recently attended a five-week computer programing camp called Beta Builders.
+"I just started to play video games a lot and I want to make my own video game," said Smallwood, who recently attended a five-week computer programming camp called Beta Builders.

 Smallwood said she is most looking forward to getting to know students from different backgrounds.